jwyang/JULE.torch/README.md

 ### Q & A

-You are welcome to send me message if you have any issue on running this code.
+You are welcome to send me message if you have any issue on this code.
+My email is jw2yang at vt.edu.